Schwa (Cyrillic)

 Schwa (Ә ә; italics: Ә ә) is a letter of the Cyrillic script, derived from the Latin letter schwa.
-It is currently used in Abkhaz, Bashkir, Dungan, Itelmen, Kalmyk, Kazakh, Khanty, Kurdish, Uyghur and Tatar.
+It is used in Abkhaz, Bashkir, Dungan, Itelmen, Kalmyk, Kazakh, Khanty, Kurdish, Uyghur and Tatar.
 It was also used in Azeri (still used by Azeri speakers in Dagestan), Karakalpak, and Turkmen before those languages switched to the Latin alphabet.
 The Azeri and some other Latin-derived alphabets contain a letter of identical appearance (Ə/ə).

 Usage

 In many Turkic languages such as Azeri, Bashkir, Kazakh, Uyghur and Tatar, as well as the Kalmyk and Khinalug languages, it represents the near-open front unrounded vowel //æ//, like the pronunciation of a in "cat".
 It is often transliterated as ä.

 Dungan

 In Dungan, it represents the close-mid back unrounded vowel //ɤ//.

 Kurdish

 In Kurdish, it represents the sound //ε~æ//.

 Abkhaz

 In Abkhaz, it is a modifier letter, which represents labialization of the preceding consonant //ʷ//.
 Digraphs with ә are treated as letters and given separate positions in the Abkhaz alphabet.
 It is transliterated into Latin as a superscript w: ʷ.